 |English language requirements||

 |Admissions statement||Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.|

-The department contributes to school and faculty research themes, for instance Romanticism, Conflict and Culture, and Testimonies and has strong connections with research centres in Russia.
+The department contributes to school and faculty research themes (eg Romanticism, Conflict and Culture, Testimonies) and has strong connections with research centres in Russia.

 Professor Michael Basker, (Professor), 19th- and 20th-century Russian poetry; Pushkin and Romanticism; Silver Age poetry and prose fiction.

 Dr Rajendra Chitnis, (Senior Lecturer), Czech and Slovak literature from the 19th century to the present; Russian fiction since the thaw.